Website Standards

 Conformance Level "Triple-A": all Priority 1, 2, and 3 checkpoints are satisfied.
 Priority 3 - A Web content developer may address this checkpoint.
 Otherwise, one or more groups will find it somewhat difficult to access information in the document.
 Satisfying this checkpoint will improve access to Web documents.

 All activities are supported by our unique Internet Key Performance Indicator system, which monitors financial metrics and your return on investment.
 An ongoing relationship model is also deployed which means we would work together for a minimum of 12 months as joint owners of the Internet Strategy.
-For more information on Website Standards please contact us for a discussion by telephone, email or the enquiry form.
+For more information please contact us for a discussion by telephone or email, our full contact details are listed here.